Chow Mein (with beansprouts)

 Instructions

-1. Add the dry egg noodle nest to a bowl.
+• Add the dry egg noodle nest to a bowl.
 Cover with boiling water.
 Stand for 2-3 minutes until the noodles are just softened.
 Separate with a chopstick.
-Drain and set aside to cool.
+Rinse briefly with cold water, drain and set aside to cool.

-3. Stir-fry for 1-2 minutes over a high heat or until the noodles are well fired.
-Finish with seasoned oil or toasted sesame oil if desired and serve.
+• Stir-fry for 1-2 minutes over a high heat or until the noodles are well fired.
+Finish with rice wine and sesame oil or aromatic oil and serve.

 Do you like this Chinese takeaway style chow mein with beansprouts recipe?
 If so, buying a copy of my book might appeal to you!
 In The Chinese Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make egg drop soup, spare ribs, chicken satay, salt and chilli king prawns and more!
 You can buy The Chinese Takeaway Secret in paperback or kindle form here.